luislerma5593/Learning/Functions_DAX.md

 )
 ```

-Fro Time intelligence.
-It shoul be used a table with all the dates available, not the Dates from the Fact table
+For Time intelligence.
+It should be used a table with all the dates available, not the Dates from the Fact table
 ```
 TOTALYTD(
 	SUM(ORDERS)